bosch-io/iot-things-examples/README.md

 The provided files can be used in Google Chrome browser extension "Postman".
 This extension can be downloaded here: <https://www.getpostman.com/>

-### Example "cr-integration-api-examples"

-This example shows how to use the CR-Integration Client for Java.
-The CR-Integration Client for Java will be replaced by the upcoming Things Client for Java.

 ### Example "things-client-examples"

 This example shows how to use the upcoming of the Things Client for Java.

-The Things Client for Java is currently a release candidate.
+### Example "things-rest-examples"

+This example shows how to use the HTTP API within Java using the Signature Authentication.

+### Example "openid-jwt-login"

+This example shows how to create a simple user interface to authenticate with OpenID Connect and use JSON Web Tokens (JWT) to access your things.

-### Example "things-rest-angular""
+### Example "openid-browser-automation"

-Implements a simple web application with angular.js and bootstrap to show how to use the Bosch IoT Things REST API with JavaScript.
+Example application to automate a browser-based login for a _Bosch Account_ to get OpenId Connect JWT token without human interaction.

 ## Preparation for Java Developers